-Cut four pieces about 5” (about 13cm).
+Cut four pieces of about 5” (about 13cm).
 The measurement does not need to be very exact, we will cut them later.

-We need actually to make two constructions like the one I will present next, so we will need in fact double the number of small ribbon pieces, but of course the second one will be identical.
+We need actually to make two constructions like the one I will present next, so we will need in fact double the number of small ribbon pieces, but of course, the second one will be identical.

-Three of them we stack on top of each other.
+Three of them stack on top of each other.
 Drop a little hot glue at the middle of one strip, then lay over it the second one.
 Then repeat the process for the third strip, put a drop of hot glue at the center of the second strip (which is now on top) then place the third one over it.
 We end up with a “sandwich” of three strips.

 Then we lay the “sandwich” on top of this ribbon aligning the upper side with the fold line.
-I am trying to place this last ribbon at the middle of the other three, but I do not need to measure, eye approximation is enough.
+I am trying to place this last ribbon in the middle of the other three, but I do not need to measure, eye approximation is enough.

 Then fold this last ribbon over to seal all four.